conpdatasets/algonauts_2025_competitors/README.md

 ### Citations

-If you use any of the resources, data or code provided for the Algonauts Project 2025 challenge, please cite the following papers:
+If you use any of the resources, data or code provided for the Algonauts Project 2025 challenge, please cite the following paper:

 > * Gifford AT, Bersch D, St-Laurent M, Pinsard B, Boyle J, Bellec L, Oliva A, Roig G, Cichy RM.
 2025.
 The Algonauts Project 2025 Challenge: How the Human Brain Makes Sense of Multimodal Movies. _arXiv preprint_, arXiv:???.
 DOI: [https://doi.org/???](!!!)
-> * CNeuroMod paper?